Helena Fang

 publication

-Guessing and its Limits. forthcoming in Philosophy and Phenomenological Research.
+Guessing and its Limits.
+Philosophy and Phenomenological Research, 2026.

 I present a puzzle for a "question-sensitive" theory of belief/guessing in multi-question scenarios.
 The problem generalizes to formally parallel theories of attitudes and modals.